robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 - Why?
 Because it is not interesting; Means to an end

 ???
 We know that claims have be about critical and important system properties.
-So these properties can be trivial things that can just be determined to be true or false just based on a simple examination of the system.
+So these properties cannot be trivial things that can  be determined to be true or false based on just a simple examination of the system.
 For example, The system uses AES encryption.
 This is a well-formed claim.
 It has a subject, "the system" and a predicate "uses AES encryption".
 However, the predicate can be determined to be true or false based on a simple examination of the system.
 As a result, such claims are not worth arguing.
 So how can we make it something worth arguing?

 --